-These supplemental tests help you determine if your adult students are ready for these sections of the 2002 GED.
+These supplemental tests help you determine if your adult students are ready for the newest high school equivalency (HSE) tests on the market today.

 Thank you for your patience.

-Advanced-Level Tests are ideal for adult students who need additional practice in higher-level subjects before taking GED Tests.
-Subtests in Writing, Science, Social Studies, and Algebra/Geometry cover advanced skills as tested by the GED Tests and supplement the Reading, Language, Math, and Spelling subtests offered in the TABE Survey and Complete Battery.
+Advanced-Level Tests are ideal for adult students who need additional practice in higher-level subjects before taking a HSE test.
+Subtests in Writing, Science, Social Studies, and Algebra/Geometry cover advanced skills as tested by the HSE tests and supplement the Reading, Language, Math, and Spelling subtests offered in the TABE Survey and Complete Battery.
 Scores reveal that a student has mastered the topics or that more instruction and practice are needed.

 Prepare students for the writing test

 The Writing subtest provides two essay prompts published in separate books, enabling you to pre- and post-test your students.
-The format is similar to the essay used in the current GED Tests.
+The format is similar to the essay used in the current HSE tests.
 The writing score is used in conjunction with the language score to provide a composite score.
 The scoring system offers an easy-to-apply rubric and holistic scoring method.

 Prepare students for Science and Social Studies subtests